Our Services

 Published on: 2/24/2026

-There are several factors to consider: gut symptoms can come from IBS, reflux, inflammatory bowel disease, food intolerances, infections, gallbladder or pancreatic problems, and less commonly colorectal polyps or cancer.
-See important details below.
+When should you see a gastroenterologist?
+Gut symptoms can stem from many causes, including IBS, acid reflux (GERD), inflammatory bowel disease (IBD), food intolerances, infections, gallbladder or pancreatic issues, and less commonly colorectal polyps or cancer.

 A gastroenterologist is a medical doctor who specializes in diagnosing and treating conditions of the digestive system, including the: